peberlein/bulwip/README.md

 - Instruction loop is in a single function; keeping PC, WP, (maybe ST) in host CPU registers
 - Instruction decoding functions inlined; better branch prediction

 Requires ROM and GROM files: 994arom.bin, 994agrom.bin.
 Put them in the same directory as the emulator executable.
+(If you want to have a ROM source listing, it should be named '994arom.lst'.)

 Keyboard usage:
 - ESC: Load Cartridges/Settings/Quit menu